istio/istio.io/_docs/guides/bookinfo.md

 ---
-title: Bookinfo on Kubernetes
+title: Bookinfo Sample Application
-overview: This sample deploys a simple application composed of four separate microservices which will be used to demonstrate various features of the Istio service mesh.
+overview: This guide deploys a sample application composed of four separate microservices which will be used to demonstrate various features of the Istio service mesh.

 order: 10